 Realized capital losses are netted against realized capital gains to determine capital gains tax liability.
 If net losses exceed net gains, you can deduct only \$3,000 (\$1,500 for married taxpayers filing separately) of losses per year against ordinary income (such as wages, self-employment and business income, interest, dividends, and taxable retirement plan distributions).
-But you can carry forward excess losses until death.
+If yearto-date you have a net loss, it could provide an opportunity to divest yourself of appreciated investments in a tax-efficient way.
+(See Case Study 3 on page 12.)